LoopNav: Benchmarking Spatial Consistency in World Models: Experiments

 \subsection{Experiment Settings}

 Although our dataset includes data from villages, biomes, and structures, we focus solely on village environments for training and evaluation.
 This decision is based on the large number of villages in Minecraft and the inherent diversity of them.
-Our dataset includes six distinct village types, with 20 unique villages collected for each type.
-Villages 1–16 are used for training set, village 17 and 18 is used as the validation set, and village 19 and 20 serves as the test set.
-That is, the training set contains 15,360 trajectories (approximately 15 million frames), while the validation and test sets include 1920 trajectories (around 2 million frames).
-We provide the training and evaluation splits as part of our released dataset.
+We use traject number 1-16 as training set, 17-18 as validation set and 19-20 as test set.

 \textbf{Evaluation} We evaluate each model across all navigation ranges.
 Due to the large scale of the test dataset, we do not perform evaluation on the entire set.
 Instead, we sample the first three trajectories in lexicographic order from each of the 6 villages with index 20, resulting in 18 evaluation trajectories per navigation range.
 Each trajectory is assessed using the metrics described in the benchmark section.
 We report the average performance across all 18 trajectories, as shown in Table~\ref{table}.
 In addition, we randomly select one trajectory to present qualitative results, shown in Figure~\ref{fig:res}.